 Many organizations and businesses offer scholarships to study horticulture, gardening, floriculture, landscape design, urban gardening, and many more options in the world of plants.
 Some scholarships are for formal education at colleges and universities, others are continuing education and certification programs.” —Seed Your Future

 Together, BLOOM! and Scholastic are sponsoring the Plant Mash-up contest, open to youngsters in sixth, seventh, and eighth grades.
-Contestants imagine, describe, and draw their own plant hybrid to help resolve a community issue.
-Entries are due March 6, 2020.
+Contestants imagine, describe, and draw their own hybrid plant to help resolve a challenge in their community.
 The event includes prizes for students and their teachers, including a sweepstake in which a randomly selected entry wins.

-Each student’s entry must be submitted by an educator, youth leader, parent, or other eligible adults.
-Find information and officials rules about the Plant Mash-up contest online.
+Each student’s entry must be submitted by the student’s teacher, youth program leader, or student’s parent/legal guardian.
+Find information and official rules about the Plant Mash-up contest online.

 Resources for Parents, Teachers, & More